No Good Advice: Music video

 The video for "No Good Advice" was filmed in April 2003 and was directed by Phil Griffin, who previously directed "Sound of the Underground" and would also direct "Life Got Cold".
 It features the members of Girls Aloud clad in metallic, silver, futuristic outfits (which are seen on the cover of the original release of their album Sound of the Underground).
 Girls Aloud fade in and out like holograms, centered around a rusty old car parked near a phone booth.
 They are joined by several men playing electric guitar, whom they flirt with while in various other poses.
 In a separate scene, while a black background with bright pinkish lights being emitted from behind, all five girls shake tambourines and dance.
 The last two scenes are intertwined with neon-coloured animated special effects the background, finally ending with an explosion scene.

 In a special programme shown exclusively on MTV to promote their second album What Will the Neighbours Say?, Girls Aloud confessed that they hated the "No Good Advice" video shoot.
-According to the group, both Cheryl and Sarah's trousers ripped and the make-up artist shouted at them.
+According to the group, both Cheryl Tweedy and Sarah Harding's trousers ripped and the make-up artist yelled at them.
 The group woke with bruised thighs the following day.
 The music video can be found on the group's 2005 DVD release Girls on Film.
 In the group's 2007 DVD Style, which also features the music video, Girls Aloud were horrified by the video upon watching it again.
 Regardless, viewers of FHM TV voted the video for "No Good Advice" as the fifth sexiest music video of all time in 2006.